skirino/slides/slides/antikythera_framework/slides.md

 ---

-### Comparisons with micro-services architecture (1)
+### Comparisons with micro-services (1)

 - Both advocate service-level code separations
-- Microservice enforces complete isolation; in antikythera it's less strict
 - Antikythera reduces servers to manage, standardizes operations
+- Gear-to-gear communications in antikythera involves less overhead

 ---

-### Comparisons with micro-services architecture (2)
+### Comparisons with micro-services (2)

+- Microservices enforce complete isolation; in antikythera it's less strict
 - Antikythera uses computational resources more effectively
     - CPU/memory can be shared by all gears
-- Gear-to-gear communications in antikythera involves less overhead

 ***
 ***